 Exit the woods for a gorgeous view of the Surrey Hills

 This trail offshoot is a bit more off piste.
 Small with a bit more overgrowth.
-Sometimes you will need to crouch to get under the tree branches and push your way through bush branches.
+Sometimes you will need to crouch to get under the tree branches and push your way through some bush.
 It’s not too aggressive though.
 I have seen and experienced aggressive.
 This is not it.

 As you reach the end you will see an opening to the outside and a stunning view across the hills.